My Autograph: Cast

+Production

+Part of the film was shot in Kerala, as Sridevika plays the role of a Keralite girl.
+The filming was completed within ten months.

 Soundtrack

 The soundtrack was composed by Bharadwaj who composed the original version, whereas Rajesh Ramanath composed the background score.
 All the tunes from original were retained.
 The national-award-winning track "Ovvuru Pookalume" in the Tamil version was reused in this film as "Aralova Hoovugale", and singer K. S. Chithra won Filmfare Award South.

 Reception

 A critic from Sify said that "Sudeep besides direction has acted very well.
 His ability from the beginning of career to emote in touching sequences has given him confidence to accept this film that is close to his heart".
 A critic from Rediff.com wrote that "My Autograph is a pleasant film a rarity after the mediocre fare released recently".
+A critic from Chitraloka.com wrote that "Don't miss this film.
+It touches your heart and mind at a time".
+Deccan Herald wrote "Though the first half is realistically portrayed, more incidents at the end seem to make one feel that the movie is a bit of a drag. [..]
+Good camerawork and dialogues are other plus points apart from the performances of Sudeep, Srinivasamurthy and Meena.
+The only flaw, perhaps, is the lengthy narration.
+But somewhere Sudeep, like Cheran in his Autograph, is able to convince you that he is not alone and many among those who see the movie would have undergone similar experiences".

 Box office

 This film got good response from critics, it completed 175 days.